TVrijdag/node-taglib/README.md

 will be `null` if the save was successful, otherwise it will be an object with `message` having the error string and `path` having the file path.

+Tag objects obtained from a buffer or those which are closed will throw an exception if `save()` is called.

 ### Tag.saveSync()

 Save any changes in the Tag meta-data to disk _synchronously_.
 Throws an exception if the save failed.

+Tag objects obtained from a buffer or those which are closed will throw an exception if `saveSync()` is called.

 ### Tag.isEmpty()